-Annually report or integrate, where practicable, into annual sustainability or corporate responsibility reports, additional information on due diligence for responsible supply chains of minerals from conflict affected and high-risk areas: Under Armour implemented a process to summarize, review, and approve compliance results and complete the Form Specialized Disclosure and the Conflict Minerals Report and timely file this report with the SEC.
+• Annually report or integrate, where practicable, into annual sustainability or corporate responsibility reports, additional information on due diligence for responsible supply chains of minerals from conflict-affected and high-risk areas: Annually, Under Armour summarizes, reviews, and approves compliance results and completes the Form Specialized Disclosure and the Conflict Minerals Report and timely files this report with the SEC.

-The due diligence procedures described above resulted in the following assertions:
+For 2015 the due diligence procedures described above resulted in the following assertions:

-- Under Armour is unable to determine and to describe all of the facilities used to process those conflict minerals necessary to the functionality or production of its products. - Certain suppliers responding to Under Armour's inquiries indicated in their responses that the information provided was at a company or divisional level and did not include a list of smelters; therefore, Under Armour was unable to determine their country of origin. - Consistent with the OECD Guidance for downstream companies, Under Armour's efforts to determine the mine or location of origin of necessary conflict minerals with the greatest possible specificity encompassed the due diligence measures described above.
+• Under Armour is unable to determine and to describe all of the facilities used to process those conflict minerals necessary to the functionality or production of its products.

+• Certain suppliers responding to Under Armour's inquiries indicated in their responses that the information provided was at a company or divisional level and did not include a list of smelters; therefore, Under Armour was unable to determine their country of origin.

+• Consistent with the OECD Guidance for downstream companies, Under Armour's efforts to determine the mine or location of origin of necessary conflict minerals with the greatest possible specificity encompassed the due diligence measures described above.
 This included a review of whether the smelters reported to be in the supply chain of Under Armour's direct suppliers were verified as compliant with the Conflict Free Smelter Program.
 The results of these due diligence measures were not conclusive.